fangohr/paper-supplement-2016-domain-wall-motion/README.md

 - Mathematica 10

 Within each folder is the code which you can run in order to generate the figures.
+The simulation data in folder figure2 can be generated from the scripts within the Animations folder.
+The data is placed here for convenience, as the simulations can take some time to execute.